8 air purifying plants

 5. Aglaonema

-Agalonema, also known as "sleeping maiden", is a perennial herb of the Aron family, usually with spotted leaves (most often white-green or red-green).
+Agalonema, also known as "sleeping maiden", is a perennial herb from the Aron family, usually with spotted leaves (most often white-green or red-green).
 It has small flowers and its fruit are berries.
 These houseplants are grown in the tropics or subtropics, but most often they are used as greenhouse ornamental plants in botanical gardens.

 The flowers of this indoor plant are found only in summer and their color is white or yellow.
 Although the plant is suitable for beginners, we must not forget to water it, because it loves a moist environment.
 Like, for example, scapulae or philodendrons, it enjoys semi-shade, it does not like direct light, because it can be attacked by the pests of squills if there is too much light.
 Like the previous maids, she doesn't like drafts.